Osprey Exos 38 Review

 In addition to the frame, there is the harness running parallel.
 Despite my experience with the Atmos AG, whose shoulder straps are also foam-padded, I harbored some reservations about these particular straps.

 Again, completely blown away!
 Tested with more or less heavy loads (the Exos has a capacity of up to 20 kg), it never pulls on the shoulders.
 The foam completely absorbs the pressure and avoids the tourniquet!
-In Besides this, its breathable structure reduces sweat saturation in the collarbones.
+Besides this, its breathable structure reduces sweat saturation in the collarbones.

 Adjustability and Versatility